sefininio/speedtest-mqtt/README.md

 > HA sensor name prefix
 SENSOR_PREFIX=home/internet/speedtest

 > HA Device name.
-Add postfix for the server name, this will allow multiple instances
+Add postfix for the server name, this will allow multiple instances running speedtest and reporting to the same mqtt+ha instance
-> For example `speedtest_nas`
+> For example `speedtest_nas` will create a `Speedtest Nas` Device.
 DEVICE_NAME=speedtest

 > HA Device manufacturer